TheLineGroup/WinAPI-ThreadInjection/README.md

 Usage Guide

-The essence of this project is encapsulated in main.rs.
+The essence of this project is encapsulated in main.rs, https://github.com/BlackSnufkin/NovaLdr/blob/main/src/main.rs.
 Adjustments to the target address and the path to your target DLL are required based on your needs.
 The process involves:

 Allocating memory in the target process for trampoline code.
 Injecting the trampoline into this allocated space.